Child Safeguarding Statement

 • Daily onsite oversight by Overseer re Summer Camps operating under the direction of Scoil Mhuire (excludes Wexford SCP and Independent Provider Summer Camps)

-33 Provision of afterschool service (Sunny Days Afterschool) for Scoil Mhuire pupils and families High Harm by afterschool personnel
+35 Provision of afterschool service (Sherpa Kids Afterschool) for Scoil Mhuire pupils and families High Harm by afterschool personnel

 Harm and/or injury to pupils

-• Sunny Days Afterschool personnel collect Junior & Senior Infant pupils from their classes
+• Sherpa Kids personnel collect Junior & Senior Infant pupils from their classes

-• All other pupils meet Sunny Days Afterschool personnel at a designated meeting point at the main reception
+• All other pupils meet Sherpa Kids Afterschool personnel at a designated meeting point at the main reception

-• Regular review meetings occur between the Principal and Sunny Days personnel
+• Regular review meetings occur between the Principal and Sherpa Kids personnel

-• Sunny Days Afterschool’s Policies & Procedures have been provided to the Board of Management
+• Sherpa Kids Afterschool’s Policies & Procedures have been provided to the Board of Management

 In undertaking this risk assessment, the Board of Management has endeavoured to identify as far as possible the risks of harm that are relevant to this school and to ensure that adequate procedures are in place to manage all risks identified.
 While it is not possible to foresee and remove all risk of harm, the school has in place the procedures listed in this risk assessment to manage and reduce risk to the greatest possible extent.